LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_cuSparse.rst

 In addition, the SUNMATRIX_CUSPARSE module defines the following implementation specific
 functions:

-.. c:function:: SUNMatrix SUNMatrix_cuSparse_NewCSR(int M, int N, int NNZ, cusparseHandle_t cusp)
+.. c:function:: SUNMatrix SUNMatrix_cuSparse_NewCSR(int M, int N, int NNZ, cusparseHandle_t cusp, SUNContext sunctx)

    This constructor function creates and allocates memory for a SUNMATRIX_CUSPARSE ``SUNMatrix`` that uses the CSR storage format.
 Its arguments are the